BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 I installed the Display temporary in my car without the enclousure, because it fit somewhat and im only printig a small structure to support it while driving.
 Now im going to test it and get a few more things ready.
 ![Screenshot 2022-06-27 at 17 28 10](https://user-images.githubusercontent.com/113006787/189525137-2f76be16-068f-4708-9d08-18728b2bb121.jpeg)

+(22.10.2022)
+The Mount for the Display is not as I antisipated at the beginning.
+I found an old phone holder in my car and im going to use it to secure the Display.
+The file for the Mount is attached in the "Files" folder.